 ASCENT stands for Accelerating Students through Concurrent ENrollmenT.
 Students who have completed at least 12 credit hours of postsecondary course prior to completion of his/her 12th grade year may be eligible for the ASCENT Program.
 They remain students in their Local Education Provider (LEP) for one year following their 12th grade year, and the LEP receives ASCENT specific per-pupil state funding that it uses to pay their college tuition at the resident community college rate.
 Students receive their high-school diplomas at the end of their ASCENT year.
 [C.R.S. § 22-35-108]

-Please click here to download the official affidavit form and excel spreadsheet to complete and send in to finalize your request.
-You will also find more information on eligibility and determining number of slots to finalize your request.
-If you have questions, please contact Michelle Camacho Liu at firstname.lastname@example.org or 303-866-6596.
+Please click here for more information on eligibility and determining number of slots to estimate and finalize your request.
+If you have questions, please contact Michelle Camacho Liu at email@example.com or 303-866-6596.

 New Allocation Model